Budget & Logistics

-The 2023 Adopted Budget for the Douglas County Sheriff’s Office 2018 adopted budget is $64.7 million (including capital).
-Of this amount, $52.5 million or 81.1% represents personnel costs for the 510.5 full-time equivalent (FTE) positions currently authorized (excluding HIDTA*).
+The 2023 Adopted Budget for the Douglas County Sheriff’s Office is $96.8 million (including capital).
+Of this amount, $80.6 million or 83.3% which includes personnel costs for the 597 full-time equivalent (FTE) positions currently authorized as of Jan 1, 2023.*

 With a financial management philosophy that emphasizes ownership and accountability, Budget and Logistics provides guidance and assistance to each cost center manager in monitoring and evaluating their revenue and expenditure budgets throughout the year.
-Financial management responsibilities include the direction and coordination of the Sheriff’s Office annual budget process, accounts payable processing, purchasing, accounting, revenue and expenditure forecasting, contract and grant administration, and the oversight of inmate funds as well as Douglas County Sheriff’s Office and Douglas County Impact Unit seizure funds.
+Financial management responsibilities include the direction and coordination of the Sheriff’s Office annual budget development process, accounts payable processing, purchasing, accounting, revenue and expenditure forecasting, contract and grant administration, and the oversight of inmate funds as well as Douglas County Sheriff’s Office and Douglas County Impact Unit seizure funds.

 The financial structure within the Sheriff’s Office coincides with the organizational structure and enables functional budgeting of both revenues and expenditures.

 The Sheriff’s Office funding comes from a variety of sources as illustrated in the Sources of Funds chart.

 Law Enforcement Authority (LEA)

 Ownership tax and property tax revenue from the statute-defined Law Enforcement Authority (currently 4.5 mills) is expected to generate $21.7 million in 2023.
 This mill levy is assessed only in unincorporated Douglas County and is primarily used to fund patrol-related activities in the Sheriff’s Office.

 Justice Center Sales & Use Tax

 A 0.43% sales tax was approved by voters in 1995.
-Of this amount, 0.23% was due to sunset as of December 31, 2010, but was extended by the voters in November of 2007, Douglas County voters approved the extension of this portion of the sales tax.
-Of the .23% extended, .13% will provide continued funding for capital needs associated with the Justice Center through 2020.
-The remaining portion, .10%, will further assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, technological services, and Justice Center maintenance.
+Of this amount, 0.23% was due to sunset as of December 31, 2010, but was extended by the voters in November of 2007 with .10% of the .23% approved to further assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, technological services, and Justice Center maintenance.
 The remaining .13% was due to sunset as of December 31, 2020; however, the voters approved a ballot initiative in November of 2019 to redirect this portion to growth-related transportation infrastructure projects.

 Divisional Revenue Generated

-The Sheriff’s Office expects to generate a total of $4.9 million in revenue from charges for services, prisoner boarding, licenses and permits, and other revenue.
+The Sheriff’s Office expects to generate an additional $4.7 million in revenue from charges for services, prisoner boarding, licenses and permits, and other revenue.

 Uses of Funds